Having fun at Tropical Islands!

 If you want to escape the bleak Berlin winter, you should head for the beaches and rainforests inside an aircraft hangar close to Berlin.
 This place is called Tropical Islands, and we spent some time there and wrote why you should visit this weird and wonderful place an hour’s drive south of the German capital.

-It was early in January 2017 when I took a train from Berlin Ostkreuz to Tropical Islands.
+Early in January 2017, I took a train from Berlin Ostkreuz to the Tropical Islands.
 The weather was typical of Berlin in the middle of winter, and I felt like going somewhere to swim and enjoy the warmer weather.
 I didn’t want to travel far away, so Tropical Islands were my place of choice.

 The first thing I saw when I left the bus that drove me straight to the door was the immense dome where the park is located.
 This is the biggest self-supported hall in the world, and it looks even more prominent once you are inside it.
 It is so big that it could fit the Eiffel Tower on its side!

-After I arrived at Tropical Islands, I went to change my clothes into something more comfortable and decided to explore the area.
-There are cute little beach huts that seemed to be straight out of a Beach Boys movie.
-There is lush vegetation all around you, and there are even birds there!
+After I arrived at the Tropical Islands, I changed my clothes into something more comfortable and decided to explore the area.
+There are cute little beach huts that seemed straight out of a Beach Boys movie.
+Lush vegetation is all around you, and even birds are there!

-Inside Tropical Islands, I had this feeling of being a child again and going down the water slides and back up again.
-And be aware that this is where you can find the highest waterslide tower in Germany, with 27 meters high!
+Inside Tropical Islands, I felt like a child again, going down the water slides and back up again.
+And be aware that this is where you can find the highest waterslide tower in Germany, 27 meters high!
 There is even a hot air balloon that you can ride over the entire park.
-Of course, the balloon is not a proper balloon but, as you can see in the pictures here, the view is fantastic!
+Of course, the balloon is not proper but, as you can see in the pictures, the view is fantastic!

-For me, Tropical Islands is the best place to escape the dark and cold winter season in Berlin.
-But I believe the area must be equally interesting during summer but, since I have never been there during it, I cannot say anything about.
+For me, Tropical Islands is the best place to escape Berlin’s dark and cold winter season.
+But I believe the area must be equally interesting during summer but, since I have never been there during it, I cannot say anything about it.
 Maybe one day I will get back there, and I will let you know here.

 Some Essential Information about Tropical Islands